 Give both dogs lots of treats and tons of praise for staying calm.

-Take care not to show favoritism to the second dog.
+Take care not to favor the second dog.
 That can easily make the older dog jealous.

 Spend quality time alone with your older dog.
 Make sure he doesn’t feel like he’s being replaced.
 Secure dogs are happy dogs.